 - Then click on the Customize the Ribbon option again.

 - This time, make sure to check the Home (Mail) option and hit OK.
+If you don’t see Home, switch the Customize the Ribbon dropdown menu to All Tabs.

 Keep in mind this only a temporary solution.
 You need to repeat these steps whenever the issue re-appears.
 If the Ribbon trick did not work, go to the next solution.